Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Feliz Navidad”

-The Bolivia tree has beautiful and colorful ornaments that represent the three main regions of Bolivia: high plains, valleys and low plains.
-The ornaments include furry llamas, totora boats, corn-husk dolls, diablos, and native Cholita dolls.
+The Bolivia tree is a cultural tree that represents the three main regions of Bolivia: high plains, valleys and low plains.
+The ornaments include furry llamas, totora boats, corn-husk dolls, sombreros and native Cholita dolls.
 In Bolivia, Christmas centers on the birth of Jesus.
-Gifts come from Jesus, and Santa Claus delivers those gifts.
 This religious holiday is spent with family and celebrated with special dinners consisting of picana, empanadas, salads, and a variety of tropical fruits.
 Enjoy the beauty of the Bolivia Christmas tree!

 Tree decorated by Bolivian family and friends in the Chicagoland area.
-Special thanks to the Escobar, Berger, Leonardi, Barriuso and Glosner families.
+Special thanks to the Escobar, Berger, Leonardi, Garron, and Glosner families.

-Wishing you all "Sretan Božić" (Merry Christmas) and "Sretna Nova Godina!"
-(Happy New Year!)
+"Sretan Božić" (Merry Christmas) and "Sretna Nova Godina!"
+(Happy New Year)

 Tree decorated by the Bosnian Herzegovinian American Community Center.